e-scooter insurance plate

 3. Excess: A lower excess in the event of a claim means higher premiums and vice versa.
 Choose a value that suits you.

-4. Coverage area: Is the protection limited to Germany, or is it valid throughout Europe?
+4. Scope of cover: Is the protection limited to Germany or does it apply across Europe?

-5. Battery protection: Some policies offer special protection for the expensive battery, sometimes even with new-for-old compensation.
+5. Battery cover: Some tariffs offer special protection for the expensive battery, sometimes even with new-for-old compensation.

-6. Notice periods: Pay attention to fair cancellation conditions in case you sell the e-scooter.
+6. Cancellation periods: Look for fair cancellation terms if you decide to sell the e-scooter.

-7. Claims service: How quickly and easily can the insurer be reached in the event of a claim, and how is it settled?
+7. Claims service: How quickly and easily can you reach the insurer in the event of a claim, and how is settlement handled?

-A thorough examination of these aspects will help you find the optimal protection for your e-scooter and avoid nasty surprises.
-The general conditions provide clarity.
+Careful review of these aspects will help you find the optimum protection for your e-scooter and avoid nasty surprises.
+The general terms and conditions provide further details.

 FAQ

-What documents do I need to purchase e-scooter insurance?
+What documents do I need to take out an e-scooter insurance policy?

-To complete the process, you usually need the general operating permit (ABE) or individual operating permit (EBE) for your e-scooter, as well as your personal data.
-Sometimes the vehicle identification number (VIN) is also required.
+To complete the process, you usually need the general operating permit (ABE) or individual operating permit (EBE) for your e-scooter, as well as your personal details.
+Sometimes the vehicle identification number (FIN) is also required.

-How long is an e-scooter license plate valid for?
+How long is an e-scooter licence plate valid?

-The e-scooter license plate is valid for one insurance year.
-This begins on the first of March and ends on the last day of February of the following year.
-The color of the license plate changes annually.
+The e-scooter licence plate is always valid for one insurance year.
+This begins on 1 March and ends on the last day of February of the following year.
+The colour of the licence plate changes every year.

-Yes, usually other authorised drivers are also insured alongside the policyholder.
-However, the driver must have reached the minimum age of 14 years.
-Check the specific terms in your policy.
+Yes, as a rule, in addition to the policyholder, other authorised drivers are also covered.
+However, the driver must have reached the minimum age of 14.
+Please check the exact terms in your policy.

 What happens if my e-scooter is stolen?

-If you only have third-party liability insurance, theft is not covered.
-If you have taken out partial comprehensive insurance that includes theft, the insurance usually covers the damage, often minus a deductible.
+If you only have liability insurance, theft is not covered.
+If you have taken out partial comprehensive insurance that includes theft, the insurer will usually cover the loss, often less an excess.

 Does my German e-scooter insurance also apply abroad?

-The liability insurance generally applies within the geographical boundaries of Europe and non-European territories that are part of the EU.
-It is advisable to carry the International Motor Insurance Card (Green Card) and to be informed in advance about the specific rules in the destination country.
+Third-party liability insurance generally applies within the geographic borders of Europe and the non-European territories that are part of the EU's area of application.
+It is advisable to carry the International Insurance Card (Green Card) and to find out in advance about the specific rules in the destination country.

-Do I need to wear a helmet for my e-scooter?
+Do I have to wear a helmet when riding my e-scooter?

 Subscribe to our newsletter